 Titles and description

-- Changing the size, color, and style of the font used for axis titles, axis labels, description text, and legend text
+- Size, color, and style of the font used for axis titles, axis labels, description text, legend title, legend text, and guide labels

-Box plots will match the outline and fill colors defined in the layer symbology whenever possible.
+Box plots match the outline and fill colors defined in the layer symbology whenever possible.
 When series are split in a way that does not correspond with the layer symbology, a standard color palette will be applied.
-Series colors can be changed by clicking the Symbol color swatch in the Series table and choosing a new color.
+Series colors can be changed on the Series tab in the Chart Properties pane by clicking the Symbol color patch in the Series table and choosing a new color.

 Create a box plot to compare the distributions and variability of different chronic health conditions by state.

 - Numeric fields—% Diabetes, % Asthma, % Heart Failure